Spiral (character): X-Force

 Spiral in her X-Force uniform on the variant cover of Uncanny X-Force Vol. 2 #2.
 Art by Ed McGuinness.

-At some point, Spiral is exiled back to Earth by Mojo.
-For reasons yet to be revealed, Mojo opts to further punish Spiral by removing her ability to teleport through dimensions.
-Furious, Spiral set up shop in Los Angeles, where she takes in a homeless mutant girl.
-Spiral later joins Storm’s incarnation of X-Force and becomes a superhero.
+At some point, Spiral is exiled back to Earth by Mojo and stripped of her teleportation ability.
+Spiral resides in Los Angeles, where she takes in a homeless mutant girl, Ginny Guzman, and uses her to create a recreational drug.
+Spiral later joins Storm's incarnation of X-Force, helping defeat Cassandra Nova and Stryfe.